 - Ocean Vacation Homes

-6. Little Havana, where to stay in Miami for Latin American food
+6. Little Havana, where to stay in Miami for Cuban food

-If you’re not in Miami then, all is not lost because on the last Friday of each month, little Havana hosts the Viernes Culturales, an event that features open-air concerts, art displays, a food festival, and lots more to see and do.
+If you’re not in Miami then, all is not lost because on the last Friday of each month, little Havana hosts the Viernes Culturales (Cultural Fridays), an event that features open-air concerts, art displays, a food festival, and lots more to see and do.

 Best places to stay in Little Havana:FIND BEST HOTELS IN LITTLE HAVANA

-7. Brickell, the coolest place to stay in Miami
+7. Brickell, where to stay in Miami for business travelers

 Also, if you love top-class dining and restaurants run by gourmet chefs, then you’ll find plenty of those around Brickell.
 So if your idea of nightlife is more to do with a great meal and a classy bar, then with the wild parties you’ll find elsewhere in Miami, Brickell is an excellent place to stay.